bonfire-networks/CommonsPub-Server/README.md

-# Pleroma
+# Pub of the Commons

-## About Pleroma
+## About the project

+The Pub of the Commons (otherwise known as CommonsPub) is an ActivityPub federated server written in Elixir.

-Pleroma is an OStatus-compatible social networking server written in Elixir, compatible with GNU Social and Mastodon.
-It is high-performance and can run on small devices like a Raspberry Pi.
+It is  high-performance and can run on small devices like a Raspberry Pi, and compatible with other fediverse apps like Mastodon.

-For clients it supports both the [GNU Social API with Qvitter extensions](https://twitter-api.readthedocs.io/en/latest/index.html) and the [Mastodon client API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md).

-Mobile clients that are known to work well:

-* Twidere
-* Tusky
-* Pawoo (Android + iOS)
-* Subway Tooter
-* Amaroq (iOS)
-* Tootdon (Android + iOS)
-* Tootle (iOS)

-No release has been made yet, but several servers have been online for months already.
-If you want to run your own server, feel free to contact us at @lain@pleroma.soykaf.com or in our dev chat at #pleroma on freenode or via matrix at https://matrix.heldscal.la/#/room/#freenode_#pleroma:matrix.org.
+It was forked from Pleroma with the intention of moving as much functionality as possible into libraries, and generally turning it into a generic ActivityPub server that can power many different apps and use cases.

 ## Installation

-### Docker
+### Kubernetes / Docker

-While we don't provide docker files, other people have written very good ones.
-Take a look at https://github.com/Angristan/dockerfiles/tree/master/pleroma or https://github.com/sn0w/pleroma-docker.
+Work in progress.

 ### Dependencies